- What is keyhole surgery?

 How to prepare for keyhole surgery

-Before going under general anaesthesia, a period of fasting will generally be necessary, which will also involve refraining from chewing gum or smoking, for example.
+Before going under general anesthesia, a period of fasting will generally be necessary.
+This means no food or drink can be consumed for six to 12 hours beforehand, as well as refraining from chewing gum and smoking.
 Doctors will give specific instructions on how to go about this, and these will need to be followed closely.

 Recovering from keyhole surgery

 If keyhole surgery has been used to diagnose a condition, regular activities can normally be resumed in under a week.
-If used to treat a condition, recovery times will depend upon what kind of surgery has been undertaken, with recovery times usually ranging from 2 to 12 weeks.
+If used to treat a condition, recovery times can range between two and 12 weeks, depending upon what kind of surgery has been undertaken.

 Complications associated with keyhole surgery